JYL123/SuggestMe/README.md

 Get going by running Android simulator directly on Android Studio.

 # Support
-For any feedback and suggestion, please send email to e0053139@u.nus.edu or e0052878@u.nus.edu Thank you.
+For any feedback and suggestion, please send email to e0053139@u.nus.edu.
+Thank you.